onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :introduced: dublin
     :validation_mode: static
     :target: VNF
+    :updated: frankfurt

     When the VNF's Heat Orchestration Template's Resource ``OS::ContrailV2::InstanceIp`` is assigning an IP address
-    to an external network (per the ONAP definition, see Requirement R-57424), and an IPv4 address is assigned
+    to an ONAP external network
+    (per the ONAP definition, see Requirement R-57424 and R-16968), and an IPv4 address is assigned
     using the property ``instance_ip_address``
     and the parameter type is defined as a string,